YaoSheng-Yu/Rat-calls-audio-preprocessing-and-identification/README.md

 | F1-Score    | 68.63     |

 ### 3.2 Filtering lower frequency
-Perform further analysis on lower frequencies (below 20kHz) to understand their patterns.
+Further analysis was performed on lower frequencies (below 20kHz) to understand their patterns.
 <img src="plots/pfreq.png" alt="Primary Frequency Distribution" width="70%" />

 *Figure: Primary Frequency Distribution.*

-Noting that there is no Call under 21k Hz, so next step is to filter frequency lower than 21k Hz.
+Noting that there are no calls under 21 kHz, the next step is to filter out frequencies lower than 21 kHz.

 ![Filtering Lower Freq](plots/filtering_lower_freq.png)

 *Figure: Waveplot comparison of before and after filtering.*

-Processed audio has less variation in amplitude compared to the original, indicating that the filtering has reduced noise or unwanted frequencies, thus making the desired signal more prominent.
+The processed audio has less variation in amplitude compared to the original, indicating that the filtering has reduced noise or unwanted frequencies, thus making the desired signal more prominent.

 *Table: Metrics After Filtering Lower Frequency*
 | Metric      | Value (%) |